ProjectKokage/gotst/README.md

 - `godorama` remains the generic GGUF bridge.
 - `gonx` remains the generic ONNX bridge.

+## Acknowledgements

+`gotst` builds on substantial open source work from the speech, inference, and Godot ecosystems:

+- Godot Engine and `godot-cpp` provide the Godot 4 GDExtension API and C++ binding layer.
+- `godorama` provides the generic GGUF bridge used by `gotst` for local llama.cpp-backed model execution.
+- `gonx` provides the generic ONNX Runtime bridge used by `gotst` for ONNX session management and execution-provider selection.
+- llama.cpp and ggml provide the local GGUF inference runtime used through `godorama`.
+- ONNX Runtime provides the ONNX model execution runtime used through `gonx`.
+- tokenizers-cpp, SentencePiece, and msgpack-c support tokenizer loading and text tokenization paths.
+- The Irodori TTS model family informs the native Irodori speech synthesis session and its exported ONNX/CoreML artifact layout.
+- The Qwen ASR and Qwen TTS model families inform the native Qwen speech frontend, tokenization, embedding, decoding, and hybrid GGUF/ONNX pipeline paths.
+- TEN-VAD provides the vendored voice activity detection runtime under `thirdparty/ten_vad`.
+It is distributed under its own upstream license terms, including additional conditions on top of Apache-2.0, and includes LPCNet-derived BSD notices.
+See `thirdparty/ten_vad/LICENSE` and `thirdparty/ten_vad/NOTICES`.

+This section is an acknowledgement, not a complete third-party notice.
+Preserve the applicable upstream license and notice files when redistributing gotst or binary builds that include these components.
+Model weights, tokenizer assets, converted ONNX/CoreML artifacts, and GGUF files are external inputs to gotst;
+redistribute them only under their own model cards, licenses, and acceptable-use terms.

 ## Next implementation steps

 1. Move more of the Qwen TTS autoregressive inner loop from GDScript into native code.